crow-translate/QOnlineTranslator/docs/QOption.md

 ### <a id='constructor'/> QOption::QOption(_const QString &typeOfSpeech = ""_)

-Constructs an empty object with the type of speech text _typeOfSpeech_.
+Constructs an empty object with the type of speech _typeOfSpeech_ for translation options.

 * * *

 ### <a id='type-of-speech'/> [QString](https://doc.qt.io/qt-5/qstring.html "Qt Documentation") QOption::typeOfSpeech()

-Returns type of speech of the text.
+Returns the type of speech of translation options.

+* * *

+### <a id='set-type-of-speech'/> void QOption::setTypeOfSpeech(_const QString &typeOfSpeech_)

+Sets the type of speech of translation options to _typeOfSpeech_.

 * * *